ChickenProp/chickenprop.github.com/drafts/list-of-petrov-buttons.md

 [The plan](https://lesswrong.com/posts/KTEciTeFwL2tTujZk/lw-petrov-day-2022-monday-9-26) was that this year, pretty much any existing LW user with non-negative karma would be able to press the button.
 (Which again would only take the site down for the rest of the day.)
 But only high-karma users would be able to do so all day; every hour, the karma threshold needed to press it would lower.
 Also, unlike previous years, someone who pressed the button would remain anonymous.

-What actually happened was that users with exactly 0 karma were also able to press the button from the start of the day.
-One of them did, after 2:55 (but only 1:50 after the code was actually published).
+What actually happened was that users with exactly 0 karma were also able to press the button from the start of the event.
+One of them did, two hours fifty-five minutes after it began (but only 1:50 after the password needed to press the button was actually published).
 Habryka figured that out without learning their identity, and the site got reset for a do-over.

 Then the whole site went down briefly when someone tried to fix a different Petrov-day-related bug.